Market Place Remodelling: Frequently Asked Questions

 What is phase 2?

 The works to Boyle Cross are part of a wider scheme for the Market Place being progressed by FTC in consultation with Somerset County Council as highway authority.
-The key elements are:
+For an update on the Market Place Improvements Phase 2 please see here.

 - A 20 mph zone and other traffic calming measures to improve pedestrian safety due end of November 2018.